betamore/fewd/slides/unit1.md

 ???

-* tradidionally someone with a graphics design background
+* traditionally someone with a graphic design background
 * many early web designers came from the world of print design
 * strong grasp of color, typography, space, audience and user experience
 * Photoshop, Illustrator, InDesign, Sketch

-???

 * [Should designers learn to code?](http://www.webdesignerdepot.com/2015/04/should-designers-learn-to-code/)

 ---